SameerR007/mpi/README.md

 5. 7similar_patents_less_than_date : corrected data produced in 4similar_patents_byLogicMill by taking only for dates less than publication dates.

 6. 8similar_patents_with_techclasses : adding tech class column to the data produced in 7similar_patents_less_than_date.

+7. 9similar_patents_less_than1000 : first checked if octamine has contrained patents wrt tech class or not.
+After confirming that there isnt any constrain in tech class for patents, retired to get similar patents with larger k for patents which we had unique similar patents less than 1000.
+At the end we have the patents for which no amount of k could get us more than 1000 unique patents.